QuickBlox/q-municate-services-ios/README.md

 ```

-Fetch all users sorted by key,
+Get all users in memory storage sorted by key.

 ```objective-c